aayushbhan/awesomeProjectNetworks/README.md

 ## Projects

-1. [UDP Client-Server Communication](/UdpClientServer) - Demonstrates a simple UDP client-server communication setup, where the server listens for incoming UDP messages on localhost and converts received text to uppercase, while the client sends user-input text to the server using UDP
+1. [UDP Client-Server Communication](/UdpClientServer) - Demonstrates a simple UDP client-server communication setup, where the server listens for incoming UDP messages on localhost and converts received text to uppercase and returns it to the client as a response, while the client sends user-input text to the server using UDP.

 ## Getting Started